-Nursing facilities are required to advise all new admissions and their families that asset assessments are available upon request from the county office.
+Nursing facilities are required to advise all new admissions and their families that an Asset Assessment is available upon request from the local office.
 The agency has developed a statement concerning the availability of asset assessments.
 Nursing facilities provide this "Patient's Bill of Rights" as part of their admission package.
 See Appendix C.